Seb2lyon/ClassGenerator/README.md

 The idea of this program come from the wonderfull website "Openclassrooms" which is made for beginners to learn programing langages.
 I've learned C++ from there : https://openclassrooms.com/courses/programmez-avec-le-langage-c

-I still have improvements to do, like :
+I still have one improvement to do :
-- generate .h AND .cpp code (2 tabs)
-- save .h and .cpp files containing this sources
+- save .h and .cpp files containing the sources

 Don't hesitate to sent me coments, ideas or to improve this code by sending me some PR.